felipevillar/primordial/README.md

         java -Xmx4G -jar target/primordial-1.0-SNAPSHOT.jar server primordial.yml

-Note we have been able to generate primes up to 1 billion using the ParallelSegmentedEratosthenesSieve implementation and 8GB of heap.
-A heap of 4GB is fine for smaller ranges.
+Note we have been able to generate primes up to 2 billion using the ParallelSegmentedEratosthenesSieve implementation and 6GB of heap.
+A heap of 2GB or 4GB is fine for smaller ranges.

 To generate all primes up to 30 using the default calculator, run: